-Argentina allows last-minute draw at Colombia in qualifiers
+Brazil wins, Argentina allows last-minute draw in qualifiers

 But Colombia lifted in the second half, as Argentina was either failing at the finishing or being stopped by Ospina.
 Argentina’s Nicolás Otamendi conceded a penalty and Luis Muriel scored from the spot at the 51st.
 But just when it appeared Argentina would take another step closer to the World Cup with an away win, Borja’s header triggered wild celebrations for the hosts.

-The top four teams in South American qualifiers will advance automatically to Qatar 2022.
-The fifth-place team will go into an inter-continental playoff.
-The current standings show Brazil leading the 10-team competition with 15 points, followed by Argentina (12), Ecuador (9) Uruguay and Colombia (8).
+It was Colombia’s second match under coach Reinaldo Rueda, who took over after Portuguese coach Carlos Queiroz was fired.
+Last week the team beat Peru 3-0 in Lima.

+“We never stopped believing and we got a very tough draw,” Juan Guillermo Cuadrado said.
+“During halftime coach Rueda asked us to be very focused and attack them.
+This was an important moment, we wanted three points, but the draw suits us.”

-Paraguay is still to play against Brazil, and Chile could jump into one of the top positions if it beats Bolivia at home later on Tuesday.
+Chile could jump into one of the top positions if it beats Bolivia at home later on Tuesday.

-Earlier, Peru won its first match in this edition of World Cup qualifiers, thanks to two assists from Peruvian-Italian Gianluca Lapadula.
+Peru won its first match in this edition of World Cup qualifiers, thanks to two assists from Peruvian-Italian Gianluca Lapadula.
 In the 61st he found Christian Cueva in the box and in the 88th he assisted Luis Advíncula, who shot from close range.

 Gonzalo Plata scored Ecuador’s only goal in added time.